 What safety procedures are in place at LYNX?

-The Camp Director, Camp Coordinator, and Residence Hall Director are all first-aid and CPR certified.
+The Camp Director, Camp Coordinator, and Graduate Student Coordinator are all first-aid and CPR certified.
 All staff will be trained on how to handle emergencies.

 During the day, students will be with instructors, coordinators, and/or teaching assistants at all times.
 During afternoons and evenings, residential students will be supervised by the LYNX Leaders (residential counselors), the Residence Hall Director, the Camp Coordinator, and/or the Camp Director.
 Overnight, students will be with the LYNX Leaders and the Residence Hall Director.
 The Camp Coordinator and Director will be on call.
 The Auraria Campus Police Department is available on-campus at all times.
 The health form in your acceptance packet will detail our procedures for medical emergencies.